Art History Courses

 Sculpture

-This course is designed to provide the student with the opportunity to conduct an in-depth investigation of sculptural ideas and abilities based on a variety of material assignments.
-Projects will make use of specific materials and techniques which combined with individual concept generation will develop ability in the field of sculpture.
+This course provides the student with an introductory investigation to sculptural ideas and abilities based on a variety of material assignments.
+Projects will make use of materials and techniques which combined with individual concept generation by the student will develop ability in the field of sculpture.

 ART